How To Remove Green Color From Your Hair

 Infographic: 3 Ways To Strip Your Green Hair Color At Home

-Whether you got bored with green hair or would like to experiment with a new color or you just miss your original hair color, whatever the reason may be!
-If you are desperate to get rid of the green hue in your hair and want to cut your trips to the salon as well, then we are there to help you.
-Although removing unwanted hair color at home can be challenging, worry not, we will guide you through the process and make it a breeze.
-Ahead, we list out three different ways to remove artificial green color.
-Go, check the infographic below to learn more.
-Illustration: StyleCraze Design Team
+Whether you got bored with green hair or would like to experiment with a new color or you just miss your original hair color – whatever the reason – if you are desperate to get rid of the green hue in your hair and want to cut your trips to the salon as well, we are here to help you!
+Although removing unwanted hair color at home can be challenging, worry not; we will guide you through the process and make it a breeze.
+Here, we have listed three different ways to remove artificial green color from your hair.
+Go ahead and check the infographic below.

 Bleaching green hair may be tricky, but it is possible.
-You can not only transition to your desired hair color but also reduce hair damage if you have the appropriate knowledge and ingredients.
-You can have it professionally bleached at a salon or do it in the comfort of your home by using simple remedies such as anti-dandruff shampoo, clarifying caps, or baking soda with hydrogen peroxide to strip away the green dye.
+You can not only achieve a gorgeous hair transformation but also reduce hair damage if you have the right knowledge of hair products, hair treatment procedures, and ingredients.
+You can have it professionally bleached at a hair salon or do it in the comfort of your home by using simple remedies such as anti-dandruff shampoo, clarifying caps, or baking soda with hydrogen peroxide to strip away the green dye.
 Make sure you prevent your hair from getting damaged or drying out by replenishing it with lots of moisturizing and nourishing products between bleaching sessions.

 Frequently Asked Questions